bitliner/google-translate-api-nodejs-client/README.md

   q:'...text is here...'
 }, function(err,translation){

-  // translation is a string representig the translation
+  // translation is a string representing the output translation
-  // original response would be in html, this client converts the html to the proper text string
+  // original response would be in html, this client converts the html to a proper text string

 });
 ```